Heritage High School (Colorado): History

 Established in 1972, Heritage is the newest of the three high schools within Littleton Public Schools.
 The other two are Littleton High School (opened in its present location in 1956) and Arapahoe High School (established in 1964).
-The school's mascot is the Eagle, and the school's colors are scarlet and silver (with navy serving as the third school color).

 In 2006, the Heritage High School Community Relations Committee sent a delegation to Sierra Leone to explore how the school could aid the country.
 Over three years, the school raised $60,000 to start a school, Heritage of Kabala, in Kabala, Sierra Leone.
-The school opened in 2009 and the Littleton school continues to have a relationship with their sister school through fundraising and service trips.
+The school opened in 2009 and closed in 2022.
+The money raised for the school went to a clinic to improve the health of the community.

+Attendance boundary

+Its boundary includes the portion of the Columbine census-designated place in Arapahoe County.

 Campus

 Location

 Heritage High School is located 12 mi south of downtown Denver in Littleton, Colorado.
 It is two miles north of highway C-470 between South Broadway and Santa Fe Avenue.
 It is located at a latitude of N. 39 degrees 35' 13.685" and a longitude of W. 105 degrees 0.0625".